Antonius Diogenes: Summary of the novel in Photios

-Astraios explains how, during a journey, Mnesarchus, a stepfather of Pythagoras, noticed the exceptional abilities of the child as he watched him lying under a white poplar, looking at the sun without blinking.
+Astraios explains how, during a journey, Mnesarchus, a stepfather of Pythagoras, noticed the child's exceptional abilities as he watched him lying under a white poplar, looking at the sun without blinking.
 The poplar was dripping nourishing dew from a small tube.
 Endeared with this prodigy child, Mnesarchus took him along for the journey.
-On the isle of Samos he entrusted the child to the care of a native citizen named Androcles.
-Finally Androcles adopted the boy, whom he named Astraios, and raised him along with his biological sons Eunostos, Tyrrhenos, and Pythagoras.
-Astraios now reports how Androcles had taken up the education of Pythagoras, training him in the lyre, in wrestling, and in painting.
-Then the philosopher Anaximander of Miletus taught the boy of the deepest wisdom of the Egyptians, the Arabs, the Chaldeans, and the Hebrews.
-Astraios himself had been handed over to Pythagoras, who after a physiognomic test accepted him as a student.
-Thus ends the report of Astraios—which is Porphyry's citation of Antonius Diogenes about the life of Pythagoras, in which is also reflected what Astraios had heard by a woman named Philotis regarding Pythagoras and his teachings.
+On the isle of Samos, he entrusted the child to the care of a native citizen named Androcles.
+Finally, Androcles adopted the boy, whom he named Astraios, and raised him with his biological sons Eunostos, Tyrrhenos, and Pythagoras.
+Astraios now reports how Androcles had taken up the education of Pythagoras, training him in the lyre, wrestling, and painting.
+The philosopher Anaximander of Miletus taught the boy of the deepest wisdom of the Egyptians, the Arabs, the Chaldeans, and the Hebrews.
+Astraios himself had been handed over to Pythagoras, who, after a physiognomic test, accepted him as a student.
+Thus ends the report of Astraios—which is Porphyry's citation of Antonius Diogenes about the life of Pythagoras, which is also reflected what Astraios had heard by a woman named Philotis regarding Pythagoras and his teachings.

 This detour in the story completed, the existing members of the Derkyllis, Keryllos, and Astraios group arrive in Iberia, first into a city whose inhabitants are blind during daytime, although they can see at night.
 With the help of a flute, Astraios harms their enemies, the bloodthirsty and stupid Celts, from whom the team flees by changing their horses' colors, escaping to Akytania.
 Astraios is particularly appreciated because the waning and waxing of his eyes is thought to correspond to the waning and waxing of the moon.
-The changes of the moon regulate the change of rule between the local kings.
+The moon's changes regulate the change of rule between the local kings.
 Derkyllis is impressed by the people of Artabrians, whose women go to war while the men stay home and look after the household chores.
-Somehow the Asturians overtake Keryllos and condemn him to death as a punishment for an old debt, and so he dies.
+Somehow, the Asturians overtake Keryllos and execute him as a punishment for an old debt.

 The Derkyllis team then returns to Italy and Sicily.
-But it gets captured at Mount Eryx and is driven before Ainesidemos, the tyrant of Leontinoi.
-In the court of the tyrant they are to their dismay confronted by Paapis, the Egyptian villain.
-But Derkyllis, to her delight, also meets her lost brother, Mantinias, who has experienced an even more peculiar journey, travelling to the edge of the world and beyond.
-Now he tells his sister of this journey up into the realms of the Sun and Moon.
-(This is the very report that seems to have been parodied by Lucian in his True History.)
+They are captured at Mount Eryx and driven before Ainesidemos, the tyrant of Leontinoi.
+In the court of the tyrant they are confronted by Paapis, the Egyptian villain, but Derkyllis, to her delight, also meets her lost brother Mantinias.
+He has experienced an even more peculiar journey, and tells his sister about his visits to the realms of the Sun and Moon, beyond the edge of the world.
+This is the section that seems to have been parodied by Lucian in his True History.